erdem/django-map-widgets/README.md

 ### Requirements

-Django map widgets requires jQuery framework, it does not import jQuery library.
-It's working with your global jQuery.
-If you will use map widgets in Django Admin, you don't need to add jQuery.
-Map widgets work with Django Admin jQuery file.
+Django Map Widgets needs Jquery dependency to work in your regular views.
+In Django Admin case, you don't need to provide the jQuery just because it's already available on ``django.jQuery`` namespace.

 ### Screenshots